Honouring Her Majesty Queen Elizabeth II, the RNLI's longest serving patron

 The RNLI established a training centre – the Lifeboat College – in Poole on the south coast of England.
 Volunteers could visit from across the RNLI to immerse themselves in week-long residential courses on high-level skills from sea survival to casualty care.
 With a high-tech training pool, lifeboat bridge simulator, live engine workshop and fire simulation tank, the College was equipped to train lifesavers, and has been the central meeting point for the RNLI family for almost 20 years.

-On 28 July 2004, The Queen officially opened the College.
+On 28 July 2004, Her Majesty Queen Elizabeth II officially opened the College.
 It was a momentous occasion, with 233 coxswains and senior helms – one each from every RNLI lifeboat station – coming together in the same place, for the first time ever.

-The Queen and The Duke of Edinburgh were joined by the RNLI’s President, The Duke of Kent, for a tour of the College, including a capsize demonstration in the pool.
-They were then welcomed aboard the new Severn class lifeboat destined for Castletownbere, Co Cork, by that station’s Coxswain, Brian O’Driscoll, for a short trip around Poole Harbour.
+The Majesty and HRH The Duke of Edinburgh were joined by the RNLI’s President, HRH The Duke of Kent, for a tour of the College, including a capsize demonstration in the pool.
+Their Royal Highnesses were then welcomed aboard the new Severn class lifeboat destined for Castletownbere, Co Cork, by that station’s Coxswain, Brian O’Driscoll, for a short trip around Poole Harbour.

-The Queen said: ‘Having just seen some of the excellent training that is already being delivered, I am certain that the Lifeboat College will play a vital role in helping the RNLI to save even more lives.’
+Her Majesty Queen Elizabeth II said: ‘Having just seen some of the excellent training that is already being delivered, I am certain that the Lifeboat College will play a vital role in helping the RNLI to save even more lives.’

 Some fun at Cowes